adeebahmed/slack-night-mode/README.md

 ```

-Your slack should look like this now:
+Your slack will look like this now:

 ![Black Screenshot](https://userstyles.org/style_screenshots/117475_after.png)